-Though now a part of Powys, along with Breconshire to the south and Montgomeryshire to the north, Radnorshire has a distinct identity of its own.
+Radnorshire is part of Powys, along with Brecknockshire to the south and Montgomeryshire to the north, but it has a distinct identity of its own.
 It is a county of rolling hills and livestock farming, bordering the English counties of Shropshire and Herefordshire.

 Far Hall is a small manor house of mediaeval origin.
 Extended by John Scorey, Bishop of Hereford, in the 1560’s, it retains many original features.
 For four centuries it was a farmhouse and for twenty years served as a store.
 Jason and Julienne Braham bought Far Hall in 2003, and continued the restoration work begun by the previous owner.
 In addition to the pottery there are painting studios and a gallery.

 The pottery is housed in a timber outbuilding, with the kilns in a barn alongside.
 Both kilns (which back on to the same fifteen-foot flue) have packing spaces of about twenty-four cubic feet, and are fired on a combination of oil and wood.